What new credentials are being offered for professionals in Catastrophe Risk Management?

 Do you have to earn the CSCR credential before you can start the process to earn the CRCMP?

 Yes.
-The CSCR will be required before advancing to earn the CRCMP.
-However, the CRCMP exams, when offered, will be available to those who are dual members in good standing of both ISCM and iCAS.
+The CSCR will be required before advancing to earn the CCRMP.
+However, the CCRMP exams, when offered, will be available to those who are dual members in good standing of both ISCM and iCAS.

-Do you have additional information in how long it will take to complete the requirements for CRCMP?
+Do you have additional information in how long it will take to complete the requirements for the CCRMP?
 Is there some guideline that would be very useful.

-We anticipate achieving the CRCMP credential through the examination process will take 1-2 years after achieving the CSCR credential.
+We anticipate achieving the CCRMP credential through the examination process will take 1-2 years after achieving the CSCR credential.
 There will also be an additional time on-the-job requirement with relevant experience.

 What is the cost of these exams/courses?